 "I am also trying to be more involved with youth services and after-school programs, just to teach the songs so they can never forget them," said Leonard on his initiative to involve the youth in the Community's culture.
+Reflecting on Largo and Enos, he stated that they both have a lot of heart for the ard on his initiative to involve the youth in the Community's culture.
 Reflecting on Largo and Enos, he stated that they both have a lot of heart for the Community and have always cared about the Community members, working to uplift them in times of need and help them find their place with culture and job creation efforts.
-"It's truly been a blessing to serve with them," Leonard said.
+"It's truly been a blessing to people and trying to help out as best as I can have been my strong points."
+He said that he hopes the Community continfor the next four years.
+He said ues to support its leadership that he is no stranger to both honored, and knowing the serve with them," Leonard said.